ManojSankolSR/react-native-scorm-player/README.md

 The `SCORMDataModel` interface defines the SCORM data model elements, such as `cmi.core.student_id`, `cmi.core.lesson_status`, and more.

+For more details, refer to the [SCORM Run-Time Reference](https://scorm.com/scorm-explained/technical-scorm/run-time/run-time-reference/).

 ## Contributing

 Contributions are welcome!
 Please open an issue or submit a pull request on GitHub.